After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

-> For those that that are interested, my library setup (based on Scenario 1) is below.
+> For those that that are interested, here is my library setup (based on Scenario 1):
 >
 > ```
 > Media